 Many years ago, I decided to start something, my first ecommerce business.
 I didn’t know what to sell but I knew I wanted to try my hand at ecommerce.
 So after months of searching for a product to sell online and not being able to find a perfect product, I chose one at random.
 Even though I had no interest in the product I was selling, I worked hard and gave my new business the attention and detail it deserved.

 My passion for starting and running an ecommerce business led me to starting this blog, even though I had no real idea as to the direction I wanted to take with it.
-To be completely honest, it wasn’t suppose to be anything more than a journal of my thoughts on ecommerce – mostly for myself.
+To be completely honest, it wasn’t supposed to be anything more than a journal of my thoughts on ecommerce—mostly for myself.
 However, again, I gave this blog what any new project deserves, attention and detail.

 It’s been nearly five years since I started my first ecommerce business and three years now since I registered ABetterLemonadeStand.com.
 Looking back and distilling the last few years of my life, I’ve noted a few things:

-My first ecommerce business and this blog was directly responsible for solidifying my path in life.
+My first ecommerce business and this blog were directly responsible for solidifying my path in life.
 Not a temporary affair with a new hobby, but a steadfast direction.

 My first ecommerce business led me into the world of online marketing, prior to that, I had zero experience with digital marketing.

 This blog helped me to uncover a talent of breaking down complicated, non-linear subjects and teaching others through writing, uncovering a skill I didn’t know I had.

 My new found talent led me to discover something I am now even more passionate about, inspiring others to be bolder and to build something of their own.